theOneOps/checker_game/README.md

-## here is a checker's game I have done
+## Here is a checker's game I have done

 To launch the game, just execute those commands: